 A brush cutter uses a metal blade or saw to cut down thick weeds, small saplings, and other neglected areas that can be hard to get to.
-It also has a lot of power to get the job done, although it will be heavier than a string trimmer, and often includes a harness to allow your body to carry some of the weight.
+It also has a lot of power to get the job done, although it will be heavier than a string trimmer.
+Even more, they often include a harness to allow your body to carry some of the weight.

-As with most yard maintenance products, you have choices to consider when heading out to make a purchase, and it’s important to know the differences before you make a final choice.
-Brush cutters come as either an electric or gas powered version, although I won’t make any secret of it that I prefer the gas version.
+As with most yard maintenance products, you have choices to consider before heading out to make a purchase, and it’s important to know the differences before you make a final choice.
+Brush cutters come in either an electric or gas-powered version.

 Electric Brush Cutter

-Electric, or cordless, versions are run by a plug-in through an extension cord (that you must furnish) or a battery pack ( I suggest having two batteries on standby in order to get the jobs done).
-I find both these versions limiting in that you may not get the power you need, where you need it, or for as long as you need it.
-In fact, it’s hard to even find these to purchase due to the popularity of gas-powered cutters.
+Electric, or cordless, versions are run by a plug-in through an extension cord (that you must furnish) or a battery pack (we suggest having an extra battery or two).
+Both of these versions are somewhat limiting in that you may not get the power you need, where you need it, or for as long as you need it.
+In fact, it’s hard to even find an electric brush cutter to purchase due to the popularity of gas-powered cutters.

-A gas power cutter has more options to choose from, can be taken anywhere you need it without worry of having an electrical source.
-Plus it can power through just about anything it is rated for.
-Such as heavy, thick weeds, small saplings, or high, tangled grasses.
+A gas power cutter has more options to choose from in general, including settings, features, and add-ons.
+It can also be taken anywhere you need it without the worry of having an electrical source.
+In addition, gas power cutters can power through just about anything it is rated for (such as heavy, thick weeds, small saplings, or high, tangled grasses)

 Here’s a video that covers the differences between gas string trimmers and electric string trimmers – these differences carry over to brush cutters too, with the obvious exception that cutters have metal blades, whereas trimmers have nylon strings.

-A gas powered brush cutter comes with either a 2 stroke or 4 stroke engine.
-The main difference between the two lay in how the engines run; namely, a 4 stroke weighs more and runs cooler with more output, although the design is more complicated and runs unbalanced.
+A gas-powered brush cutter comes with either a 2-stroke or 4-stroke engine.
+The main difference between the two lay in how the engines run; namely, a 4-stroke weighs more and runs cooler with more power output, although the design is more complicated and runs unbalanced.
 It also is more expensive.

-A 2 stroke engine stays balanced due to a more even Powerstroke, is more affordable and easy to maintain, and requires less space: resulting in a smaller engine- which is ideal for handheld maintenance tools.
+A 2-stroke engine stays balanced due to a more even Power-stroke.
+They are also more affordable, somewhat easier to maintain, and require less space: resulting in a smaller engine- which is ideal for handheld maintenance tools.

-Although the features of any particular product will vary due to brand and style, there are a few terms you should be familiar with in order to determine your preferences before purchasing this handy landscaping tool.
+Although the features of any particular product vary due to brand and style, there are a few features that you should be familiar with to properly determine your preferences before purchasing this handy landscaping tool.

-The shaft is the connection from the engine to the spinning head, and you can either purchase a straight, or bent shaft brushcutter model.
-A bent shaft (as seen in the image) can get you closer to your job, but since linking mechanisms are needed to provide the bend, bent shaft models are also more prone to mechanical problems.
+A curved shaft can get you closer to your job, but since linking mechanisms are needed to provide the bend, bent shaft models are also more prone to mechanical problems.

 Straight shaft models also have more power due to having a direct line to the power source.
-Many straight shaft models work better with multiple different attachments due to this.
+Many straight shaft models work better with multiple different attachments due to this factor as well.

 Quick Change Heads

-To make a brush cutter more versatile and appealing to a consumer, must have interchangeable heads and multiple attachment options.
-These models definitely make them more affordable in the long run since they can complete multiple tasks, both small and large.
-The most popular heads include a string trimmer and blade attachment so you can use your brushcutter as a weed wacker and edger as well.
+To make brush cutters more versatile and appealing to most consumers, some models have interchangeable heads and multiple attachment options.
+These models are without a doubt more affordable in the long run since they can complete multiple tasks, both small and large.
+The most popular heads include string trimmers and blade attachments – that way, you can use your brushcutter as a weed wacker and edger as well.

 The quick-change features allow you to change out the heads with a simple tool or lever rather than having to unscrew the entire head unit.